AlexPoltak/vrs_cvicenie_3/README.md

 <details><summary>baselidarreader</summary>
 <p>

-### baselidarreader is a template for all readers which inherit from this class
+### baselidarreader is a template for all lidar file readers which inherit from this class

  All reader inherited from this class should contain methods: